Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: CHALLENGES

 \subsection{Efficiency vs. Privacy Compliance}

 Strict enforcement of RTBF in federated settings can conflict with the need for efficient model training and deployment.
 When target data is highly informative or unlearning requests occur at scale, the removal and verification processes may substantially degrade the model’s generalization ability, affecting both convergence and downstream task performance.
-Furthermore, the additional overhead from unlearning and verification, particularly in terms of computation, communication, and coordination, delays the release of stable global models.
+Furthermore, the additional overhead from unlearning and verification, {especially using cryptographic proofs or DLTs, in terms of computation and communication}, delays the release of stable global models.
 These challenges are further magnified in resource-constrained environments where clients have limited computing, memory, and storage to support repeated and concurrent unlearning and verifiability operations.